runtime-env/import-meta-env/docs/index.md

 ## The Problem

 Since there is no such environment variable in the browser environment.
-We typically use <a href="https://webpack.js.org/plugins/environment-plugin/">Webpack</a> or <a href="https://github.com/rollup/plugins/tree/master/packages/replace#usage">Rollup</a> to statically replace all occurrences of `process.env` (or <a href="https://vitejs.dev/guide/env-and-mode.html">Vite</a>'s `import.meta.env`) with the given string value. **This means it can only be configured at build time.**
+We typically use <a href="https://webpack.js.org/plugins/environment-plugin/">Webpack</a> or <a href="https://github.com/rollup/plugins/tree/master/packages/replace#usage">Rollup</a> to statically replace all occurrences of `process.env` (or <a href="https://vitejs.dev/guide/env-and-mode.html">Vite</a>'s `import.meta.env`) with the given string value.
+This means it can only be configured at build time.

+This is not ideal as we cannot reuse the same production output.
+This slows down our pipeline.
+It also wastes our time and money.

 ## Solution